5 Statistical Tests

 Figure 5.1: A scatterplot of two variables with the linear smoother

-• This regression line suggests there could be a positive relationship between the two variables.
+• This regression line points slightly upwards which suggests there could be a positive relationship between the two variables.
 But is it real?

 Let’s run a test!